Vicki & Dan’s Seaside Wedding Photographs at Durlston Castle

 Corfe Castle Church Wedding Ceremony Photographs

 St Edwards church on Corfe is another great venue to work.
 For its age it is a very bright building with access all the way around the central aisle and altar.
 This allowed us to capture the heart and soul of the ceremony from all angles.
 Outside Vicki and Dan emerged into the warming sun and a shower of confetti.
-Before departing for Corfe Castle we had time to take some group shots with the village and Castle of Corfe in the background.
+Before departing for Durston Castle’ seaside wedding photographs we had time to take some group shots with the village and Castle of Corfe in the background.

 Vicki and Dan had hired Lizzie, a beautiful lotus white 1970 type II VW camper van from Dorset Dub Hire.
 We took advantage of the open barriers on the beach road in Swanage to capture the happy couple with the wedding van on an empty road and beach.
-Something that is unheard of in Dorset.
+Such easily accessible seaside wedding photographs are unheard of in Dorset.

 Back at Durlston Castle wedding drinks were served.
 Guests enjoying the views and tasty treats from Doris the Ice Cream Van!

 The sun gently set, turning the sky and sea the same shade of salmon blue.
 Polly and her catering team from Seventh Wave Catering expertly delivered the wedding breakfast of locally caught fish and chips.

 With the hilarious speeches and coffee and tea out of the way Vicki took to the dance floor to part with her bouquet.
 An over the shoulder throw and the well fed guests were now whooping with laughter.

 Seaside Wedding Evening Photographs at Durlston Castle